ozgunsunar/ozgunsunar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor at Eskisehir Technical University
+subtitle: Assistant Professor in the Department of Aeronautical Engineering at Eskisehir Technical University

 profile: